-"Leading the Way in Delivering Air Force Installation Energy Assurance" ENERGY express A product of the Air Force Civil Engineer Cer November 2017 the making By Airman 1st Class Tristan Viglianco 9th Reconnaisance Wing Beale Air Force Base, California, opened during World War II and a lot has changed since then.
+"Leading the Way in Delivering Air Force Installation Energy Assurance" ENERGY express November 2017 A product of the Air Force Civil Engineer Cer

+By Airman 1st Class Tristan Viglianco 9th Reconnaisance Wing Beale Air Force Base, California, opened during World War II and a lot has changed since then.
 Aircraft have come and gone and so have entire services, but one thing has remained a constant, the electrical system.
-With the addition of new mission sets and an increased need for power, the 9th Civil Engineer Squadron has begun to modernize the systems.
+With the addition of new mission sets and an increased need for power, the 9th Civil Engineer Squadron has begun to modernize the svstems.